-Source: our field surveys
+Source: fField survey

 Comments

 Table 1 reveals a striking imbalance in the 3rd year science mathematics curriculum in the DRC.
 Out of a total of 35 situations identified, a majority, or 19 situations , do not favor mathematical modeling.
 These situations represent 54.3% of the entire curriculum.